 The armoured strength of Heeresgruppe 'B' was 808 tanks, of which 282 were PzKpfw I and 288 PzKpfw II light tanks, 123 PzKpfw III medium tanks and 66 PzKpfw IV battle tanks; there were also 49 command tanks.
 The 3rd Panzerdivision's armoured regiments had 117 PzKpfw I, 128 PzKpfw II, 42 PzKpfw III, 26 PzKpfw IV and 27 command tanks.
 The 4th Panzerdivision's armoured regiments had 136 PzKpfw I, 105 PzKpfw II, 40 PzKpfw III, 24 PzKpfw IV and 10 command tanks.
 The 9th Panzerdivision, scheduled initially for operations in the Netherlands, was the weakest of the three armoured formations as its regiments had only 30 PzKpfw I, 54 PzKpfw II, 66 PzKpfw III and 49 PzKpfw IV machines.

-The elements drawn from Student’s 7th Fliegerdivision and on Sponeck’s 22nd Luftlande-Division for the attack on Eben-Emael constituted Koch’s Fallschirmjäger-Sturmabteilung ‘Koch’.
-This special force was assembled in November 1939, and was composed primarily of paratroopers of the 1st Fallschirmjägerregiment and engineers of the 7th Fliegerdivision, as well as a small group of Luftwaffe pilots.
+The elements drawn from Student’s 7th Fliegerdivision and on Sponeck’s 22nd Luftlande-Division for the 'Granit' attack on Eben-Emael constituted Koch’s Fallschirmjäger-Sturmabteilung 'Koch'.
+Assembled in November 1939, this special force comprised primarily paratroopers of the 1st Fallschirmjägerregiment and engineers of the 7th Fliegerdivision, as well as a small group of Luftwaffe pilots.

 The Luftwaffe allocated 1,815 warplanes, 487 transport aircraft and 50 gliders for the assault on the Low Countries.
 The first attacks on Belgium were undertaken by General Alfred Keller’s Düsseldorf-headquartered IV Fliegerkorps, of Generaloberst Albert Kesselring’s Luftflotte II, using the Stab, I, II, III and IV/Lehrgeschwader 1, the Stab, I, II and III/Kampfgeschwader 30, and the III/KG 27.
 For his tasks on 10 May Keller had 363 aircraft, of which 224 were serviceable, supplemented by Generalmajor Wolfram von Richthofen’s VIII Fliegerkorps with 550 aircraft, of which 420 were serviceable.
 Fighter support was provided by Generalmajor Kurt-Bertram von Döring’s Jagdfliegerführer 2 command, which had 462 fighters of which 313 were serviceable.
 The German aircraft operated from Oldenburg, Marx, Grevenbroich, Mönchengladbach, Dortmund and Essen, among other bases.